homsluo/Java-Learning/SpringBoot/Database Initialization.md

     ```schema.sql``` and ```data.sql``` (in the root of the classpath).
   + In addition Spring Boot will load the ```schema-${platform}.sql``` and ```data-${platform}.sql``` files (if present),
     where ```platform``` is the value of ```spring.datasource.platform```(e.g. ```hsqldb```, ```h2```, ```oracle```, ```mysql```, ```postgresql```)
+  + Spring Boot enables the failfast feature of the Spring JDBC initializer by default, so if the scripts cause exceptions
+    the application will fail to start.
+The script locations can be changed by setting ```spring.datasource.schema``` and
+    ```spring.datasource.data```, and neither location will be processed if ```spring.datasource.initialize=false```.